A short writing speculating one's last breathe.

 And so I smile in an ever so faded manner as death cradles me close with the scent of lilies dancing on inconspicuous strands between the folds of it’s hospitable warm cloak, “this,"

 You could call me a lost soul, constantly wandering through the endless depths of the galaxy in search for my alter identity.
 Contrary, I believe I've found her already.
 I simply am unable to wake her up.

 I lack the ability to art, rather my speciality lies in stalking and admiring others gorgeous work.
-My occupation is a full time Dreamer and Adventurer.
+My occupation is a full time dreamer and adventurer.
 My motto is; "If I don't have to do it, I won't do it.
 If I have to do it, I'll make it quick" (Ah, don't I sound interesting).
 I strive to live a listless, energy conserved, personal best, average lifestyle (Though, I'm always up for a wicked adventure).
 I tend to contradict myself a lot.
-I LOVE to roleplay.
+I absolutely am in love with roleplay.
 My love for roleplaying stems from my love towards anime, manga and fantasy related items.
 I am a sarcastic (Well, I try), blunt creature that keeps to itself many a times.
-I don't mind being alone, but I do cherish all of the people around me.
-I approach art- and other things of the like, in a very experimental past time fashion.
+I rather enjoy my own company, however I do cherish all of the people around me.
+I approach art- and other things of the like, in a very experimental past time manner.
 Here on my page you'll find a cluster of unmethodical creations strung together through a cord of unusual expressiveness.